 - 8th Hyundai Kona

 - 9th Nissan Qashqai

-Mazda’s flagship SUV model, the CX-5 is one of the most prominent models in the SUV market, selling over 2,300 models in September.
+Mazda’s flagship SUV model, the CX-5 is proving is still has what it takes in the SUV market, selling over 1,900 models for February.
 Available in Maxx, Maxx Sport, Touring, GT and now the Akera models, the CX-5 provides plenty of comfort and safety for drivers, with 360° View Monitor, a 7inch LCD infotainment unit and Mazda Radar Cruise Control.

 Now available with a turbocharged SKYACTIV-G 2.5T engine – capable of churning out 170kW of power – the CX-5 also contains i-ACTIV AWD, which utilises real time data from 27 different monitors to improve driver safety, regardless of conditions.
 For those looking to put the foot down, a Kuroi Sports pack is additionally available for purchase, as is 19inch alloys and cargo illumination, to help personalise your ride.

-One of Nissan’s longest running SUVs, the latest generation X-Trail is available in a variety of models, namely the ST, ST-L, N-Sport and T range, with drivers able to choose between petrol or diesel, and 5 or 7-seats.
+One of Nissan’s longest running models, the latest generation X-Trail is still available in a variety of models, including the ST, ST-L, N-Sport and T range, with drivers able to choose between petrol or diesel models, and 5 or 7-seater varieties.

-Selling more than 1,700 units in September, the X-Trail includes features such as Intelligent Cruise Control, Emergency Braking and Pedestrian Detection, as well as a Divide-n-Hide flexible cargo system for when you need to load up for those big road trips.
-For creature comfort, the X-Trail also comes equipped with a 7inch touchscreen infotainment unit with built-in sat-nav, hands-free Bluetooth and keyless entry, allowing you to keep up with a busy lifestyle while staying safe on the road.
+Selling more than 1,400 units in February, the X-Trail includes features such as Intelligent Cruise Control, Emergency Braking and Pedestrian Detection, as well as a Divide-n-Hide flexible cargo system for when you need to load up for those big trips.
+And for some creature comfort, the X-Trail comes equipped with a 7inch touchscreen infotainment unit with built-in sat-nav, hands-free Bluetooth and keyless entry, allowing you to keep up with a busy lifestyle while staying safe on the road.

 Compare Car Insurance